 We are going to start by learning some of the notation and language of mathematics.
 We are going to discuss sets and functions and various properties and operations one can perform on those.
 We are going to talk about proofs and some techniques of proof, such as "induction" and "proving the counter-positive".
+We are going "to split infinities"; some infinities are more infinite than others.

 We are going to discuss different structures in which one can do arithmetic, such as rational, real and complex numbers, polynomial rings and yet more abstract systems called rings and fields.
 We are going to see unifying patterns of such systems and some of their applications.
-For example, a finite field, perhaps a seemingly esoteric beast initially, is a key notion in modern days computer science; it is a concept absolutely essential and fundamental for cryptographic schemes as well as data management.
+For example, a finite field, perhaps initially a strange beast, is a key notion in modern days computer science; it is a concept absolutely essential and fundamental for cryptographic schemes as well as data management.